JJ/hoborg/text/text.md

 nondescript.
 Hey, said that already.
 You weren't listening?

-As they approached, the non-strong non-descript guy seemed to be the one that was going to do the talking, which he started to do as soon as he could do it without shouting.
-After touching their caps managing not to reveal even a bit more of their faces and exchanging pleasantries, which was the right thing to do for well-educated gentlemen that we all were, they offered me a cigar which I rejected because I don't smoke, as you might have already noticed, and went down to business, not-strong in front of me and fists-mean-business by my side and slightly behind me.
+As they approached, the non-strong non-descript guy seemed to be the one that was going to do the talking, which he started to do as soon as he possibly could without shouting.
+After touching their caps managing not to reveal even a tiny bit more of their faces and exchanging pleasantries, which was the right thing to do for well-educated gentlemen that we all were, they offered me a cigar which I rejected because I don't smoke, as you might have already noticed, and went down to business, not-strong in front of me and fists-mean-business by my side and slightly behind me.
 He really meant business that way too.
 Still not afraid, because I still had options.
+One of them, by the way, was to listen to them and eventually do business.

 No, Gummy, I didn't hit them.
 Why should I?
-I was down on my luck, if two nondescript persons make an offer, or one does while the other has an slightly threatening posture, you listen to them.
-One's got to earn a living.
+I was down on my luck.
+If two nondescript persons make an offer, or one does while the other has an slightly threatening posture, you listen to them.
+One's got to earn a living, and I was just thinking about doing the same the Republic did with those imperialistic airships.
+No harm done if no harm is done, right?
+Well, you know now that some harm would be *eventually* done.
+But I didn't know back then.

-And a good living it might be, too.
+Besides, their words and general demeanor told me that a good living it might be, too.
 Ten thousand pesos on the spot, ten thousand more when I got them something, which they really, really wanted for no particular reason.
 They were collectors.
 They had a hardware store.
 They liked shiny, rolling things.
-Those were a few of the reasons they offered for  wanting the Man, something they called Manuel the Mechanical Man.
-Which was, metaphorically speaking, I know, Duke, you like when I speak metaphorically, kicking dust in a circus.
+Those were a few of the reasons they offered for  wanting the mech, which they called Manuel the Mechanical Man.
+Which they told me was, metaphorically speaking, I know, Duke, you like when I speak metaphorically, kicking dust in a circus.

 Before that sunny day in the Mobile docks, I had never heard of the thing.
 What was my business before that day, do you want to know?
-Dock hand, I just told you, Gummy.
+Dock hand, I just told you, Dale.
 Damn, do you want to hear the story or not?
-You had heard about that Manuel that is now stashed in the moored wagon?
+You had heard about that Manuel that is now stashed in the moored wagon before I showed up here with it?
 Well, I hadn't, I was not so well informed and educated as you all apparently are in this jungle.

-So the speaking non-descript man described it for me, just in case I got it wrong and got them a kicking watering can or a singing flower pot.
+Which is why the speaking non-descript man described it for me, just in case I got it wrong and got them a kicking watering can or the tin man from the Wizard of Oz.

 "This gimmick Manuel you've got to get us  is like a a rolling teakettle with ears", he told me.